 Welcome to ChurchHistoryMatters.com, the site for curated links to Church History primary sources that are online, in English, for free.
-I've designed this site for students in my courses at Gordon-Conwell Theological Seminary where I am the Associate Professor of Church History and Director of the Masters in Spiritual Formation, and I'm delighted if others find it helpful as well.
+I've designed this site for students in my courses at Gordon-Conwell Theological Seminary where I am Professor of Church History and Director of the Masters in Spiritual Formation, and I'm delighted if others find it helpful as well.

 C. S. Lewis—the twentieth-century Oxford and Cambridge medieval scholar who wrote best-selling children's books—imagined a Wood between the Worlds, where in a silent, many-ponded glade, the brave could enter mysterious worlds, if they had the courage to dive deep into the still waters.
 If you follow the links on this site, you too may enter mysterious worlds.
 From the court records of the Salem Witch trials to the gentle, genteel novels of Jane Austen; from the martyrdom accounts of Perpetua and Polycarp in the crowded arenas of Northern Africa and Rome, to the carefully structured magna opera of Aquinas and Calvin; from the slave narrative of Olaudah Equiano to the mystical ecstasy of Margery Kempe; from the Chinese Nestorian stone carvings to the love letters of Abelard and Heloise...so many compelling stories, mind-exercising theological treatises, and heart-expanding journals and speeches.

 Writing a paper about someone or some idea in one of these historical 'worlds' can be a fascinating experience, drawing you into another time and place and back again, allowing you to look at your world and life through fresh eyes.
 That journey will lead you through many steps.
 This site can help you, especially, with the first one: choosing the paper's topic.